View taken from the series "Traces of ancient Rome Tivoli Pozzuolo and other places"

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items, which have a specific character and soul.
 It’s a nod to history, the creation, and design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, marked by the prevalent Biedermeier style.
+There are many styles characterizing antique furniture, but a few key ones can be distinguished.
+Eclectic furniture is from the 19th century, marked by the prevailing Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo styles of Classicism, Renaissance, and Baroque.
+At the end of the century, these styles transition into pseudo styles of Classicism, Renaissance, and Baroque.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese “barocco”—meaning irregularly developed pearl.
+Neoclassical furniture is in the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese “barocco” – meaning irregularly developed pearl.
 These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has on modern classic furniture, which is designed with a strong resemblance to the former era.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the bygone era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of cupboards or broadly defined chest furniture.
 They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, inspired by Italian and French creators.
+Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details